jigpu/linuxwacom-wiki-archive/wiki/Multitouch.md

 grabbing the page with two fingers then sliding it up or down or left and right.

-Once you've developed a feel for Wacom touch you can slowly try varying some of the xsetwacom parameters, see **man xsetwacom**.
+Once you've developed a feel for Wacom touch you can try varying the default values of the parameters ZoomDistance, ScrollDistance, and TapTime.
 In addition you can also change the "feel" of your tablet's touch by adjusting the xinput Acceleration Profile algorithm and its Device Acceleration parameters.
 Details are available in this FreeDesktop wiki article [PointerAcceleration](http://xorg.freedesktop.org/wiki/Development/Documentation/PointerAcceleration).

 ### Gesture List